robocode-dev/tank-royale/sample-bots/java/README.md

 # Sample bots for Java / JVM

-This directory contains sample bots for Robocode Tank Royale developed for the Java programming language and JVM platform.
+This module contains sample bots for Robocode Tank Royale developed for the Java programming language and JVM platform.

 ## Build commands